SteelCompendium/data-rules-md-dse/Abilities/Tactician/2nd-Level Features/Fog of War.md

   scc:
     - mcdm.heroes.v1:feature.ability.tactician.2nd-level-feature:fog-of-war-5-focus
   scdc:
-    - 1.1.1:13.2.4.5:05
+    - 1.1.1:11.2.4.5:05
   source: mcdm.heroes.v1
   subclass: Insurgent
   target: Two creatures
   type: feature/ability/tactician/2nd-level-feature
 effects:
-  - effect: Each target is marked by you, and must immediately make a free strike against a creature of your choice within 5 squares of them.
+  - name: Effect
-    name: Effect
+    effect: Each target is marked by you, and must immediately make a free strike against a creature of your choice within 5 squares of them.
-  - effect: Until the end of the encounter, whenever you or any ally makes a strike against a creature marked by you, you can spend 2 focus to force that target to make a free strike against a creature of your choice within 5 squares of them.
+  - name: Mark Benefit
-    name: Mark Benefit
+    effect: Until the end of the encounter, whenever you or any ally makes a strike against a creature marked by you, you can spend 2 focus to force that target to make a free strike against a creature of your choice within 5 squares of them.
 ```